ckaestne/seaibib/README.md

 Daniel Smith. "[Exploring Development Patterns in Data Science](https://www.theorylane.com/2017/10/20/some-development-patterns-in-data-science/)."
 TheoryLane Blog Post.
 2017.

 > Short blog post arguing to decompose ML pipeline from a single notebook into multiple services using cloud infrastructure.
 Bit polemic but well argued, short opinion piece.

+## Process

+Studer, Stefan, Thanh Binh Bui, Christian Drescher, Alexander Hanuschkin, Ludwig Winkler, Steven Peters, and Klaus-Robert Mueller. "[Towards CRISP-ML (Q): A Machine Learning Process Model with Quality Assurance Methodology](https://arxiv.org/abs/2003.05155)." arXiv preprint arXiv:2003.05155 (2020).

+> Fairly detailed overview of an ML-development process, starting early with business needs and covering all steps to deployment.
+Not necessarily new or grounded in new data, but a very nice and well-written overview.
+Good early reading to understand the full scope of SE4ML, beyond just building models.

 ## Safety & Robustness